avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-19-7-talk-to-alexa.md

 {:.steps}
 ### Interact with Your Prototype

-You can now talk to your Pi by simply saying the wake word "Alexa".
-Try the following, and watch the output in the terminal window to see the directives and events that flow for each -

-* Say "Alexa", then ask "What time is it?"
+Say "Alexa" into the microphone on your Raspberry Pi to trigger the **Wake Word Engine**.
+Since you are using a single microphone in a noisy environment, you may want to speak closely into your microphone to ensure your voice is heard clearly.
+You should see a blue light on the bottom of your screen, indicating the wake word was recognized.
+Then say "tell me a joke."
+If Alexa responds, congratulations!
+You have a working prototype.

+If you cannot hear Alexa's response, ensure your speaker/earbuds are turned on and plugged in to your Raspberry Pi's 3.5mm audio jack.
+Check that your audio output on your Pi is set to **Analog** by right-clicking on the speaker icon in the top right corner of the screen.

+Try the following interactions, and note how the screen allows for Alexa to provide information-rich interactions -

 * Say "Alexa", then ask "What's the weather in Las Vegas?"
-* Say "Alexa", then say "Set a timer for 5 seconds."
+Note how instead of just hearing today's weather over the speaker, you also get a 5 day forecast visually as a bonus!

-* Say "Alexa", then say "Play NPR news on TuneIn."
+* Say "Alexa", then say "Play Katy Perry on TuneIn."
+You get album art and transport controls (try clicking "next"!)

-* Say "Alexa", then say "Good afternoon."
+* Say "Alexa", then say "Add Milk, Eggs, Bread and Orange Juice to my shopping list."
+You get a visual confirmation of how your list is shaping up, and if you fill up your list you can browse by using the scroll wheel (or if you had a touchscreen, a swipe)

-* Say "Alexa", then say "Tell me a joke."
+* Say "Alexa", then say "Who is Angela Merkel?"
+Wikipedia provides a nice picture for your screen and some extra stats.
+A picture is worth a thousand words!
-* Say "Alexa", then ask "What's the meaning of life?"
-* Say "Alexa", then say "Sing happy birthday."
-* Say "Alexa", then ask "What day of the week does Christmas fall on?"
-* Say "Alexa", then ask "Where were you born?"
-* Say "Alexa", then ask "Can you rap?"

 ### Try a Multi-Turn interaction